LoganErexson/CSSE374TeamProject/README.md

 - Added MethodCallData and updated  ClassMethodVisitor and MethodBodyVisitor to use it
 - Added VisitorManager
 - Updated DesignParser to use VisitorManager and SDEditPrinter
+- Wrote Tests for Data Classes
+- Moved functionality of ClassData into AbstractClassDataVisitor
+- Refactored code to removed unneccessary classes and functions

 Milestone 4:
 For milestone 4 the changes made involve decorating each visitor as they complete their visit of each class.
 The decorator for this milestone will be